Meeting Time: December 12, 2023 at 11:30am PST

 • Default_avatar

-Hazel Court 10 months ago
+Hazel Court about 1 year ago

 I'm fully in support of Councilmember Fife's recommendation.
 Please implement this and make the pilot program permanent.
 Every year delay is more lives lost.